jeffrey6557/CS205-Parallel-Computing-Project/README.md

 ### Preliminary Simulations

-We tested our two levels of parallelisations with **several simulations**. <span style="color:red"> **Explain bold part.** </span>
+We tested our two levels of parallelisations separately and then combined via simulation:

-Simulations: <span style="color:red"> **Change and re-order.** </span>
+##### Simulations:

 1. MPI accuracy
-2. OpenMP model replica vs CUDA
+2. Parallelizable ANN algorithms within a model replica
+    i.
+Keras
+    ii.
+Hessian-Free
-3. Combined model:
+3. Combined models:

-	- We were unable to combine models so we ran MPI+?
+    i.
+MPI + Keras
+    ii.
+MPI + Hessian-Free

+# *Continue from here*

 #### Performance metrics of simulations using MPI
-Firstly, we tested the correctness of MPI implementation with data generated from a simple linear model.
+First, we tested the correctness of MPI implementation with data generated from a simple linear model.
 We think this is a reasonable "naive" test case because an ANN without hidden layers reduces to a linear regressor when it has linear activation functions.

 ![loss](images/simulation_MPI_loss.png)
 *Figure 3: MPI simulation, loss function*